How to rent an apartment in Spain as an expat: everything you need to know

 Tips on how to avoid scams when renting

 Getting excited about finding your new home in Spain now?
 One more thing: Watch out for scams as you start your search—they’re all too common and often specifically targeted at expats.
-Here are some general tips on how to avoid rental scams or cons:

 - Check the rental contract line by line.
 Always do this with the landlord or real estate agent.